If you are a contractor or a client, here is the information that you need to know:

 After taking the steps to plan out your site preparation, it’s necessary to ensure that the recommendations are applied to your project from beginning to end.
 Consider creating an overview of your ecological requirements to define your electricity and water consumption goals.

 Another aspect that you should avoid overlooking is your workers' awareness regarding your commitment to the site's environment.
-Take advantage of team briefs to communicate your interest in managing the site in an ecological way and don’t hesitate to find ways to remind them.
+Take advantage of team briefs to communicate your interest in ecologically managing the site and don’t hesitate to find ways to remind them.

 An ecological renovation project requires the recovery, sorting and recycling of materials to divert them from landfills.
 In Quebec alone, there are approximately 50 sorting centers for construction and demolition materials.
 These eco-centers are capable of recycling up to 70% of site waste.